 Welcome newcomers include elf King Thranduil (Lee Pace), father of Legolas (Orlando Bloom); Bard the Boatman (Luke Evans), and Stephen Fry as the Master of Lake Town.
 Hopefully Jackson doesn’t let Martin Freeman, James Nesbitt and Fry share a scene, or it might feel a little too QI.

 The visual splendour matches the very high bar set by part one.
 The CGI seems to have improved to a point where it almost looks real, and the in-camera visuals such as the Waterworld-esque Lake Town set are also remarkably rich.
-Jackson’s vision is creative and quirky, with a trippy Mirkwood sequence showing the director is still prepared to take risks.

 The action cranks things up a notch, too, managing to be seamlessly well done and constantly breathtaking.
 This is an action-packed film and the ingenuity and precision of these scenes mean that there is never a dull moment.